bruth/synapse/README.md

 Integrate
 --------
-**Changes to 0.3** - Synapse now uses the AMD format for keeping code modularized.
+**Change in 0.3** - Synapse now uses the AMD format for keeping code modularized.
 The core of Synapse is optimized into a single file, but no hooks are included by default.
 The general flow of bootstrapping Synapse is now: